Gdivine26/SmartBite/README.md

 ---

 ## **Future Plans**
+ **Turn our AI chatbot into a full LLM** using OpenAI API.
-🚀 **Expand into more food deserts** by increasing grocery store partnerships.
+ **Expand into more food deserts** by increasing grocery store partnerships.
-📈 **Enhance the AI chatbot** with deeper meal customization.
+ **Enhance the AI chatbot** with deeper meal customization.
-💡 **Develop a physical food bank model** to complement our digital approach.
+ **Develop a physical food bank model** to complement our digital approach.
-🔗 **Partner with delivery platforms** to bring fresh food directly to users.
+ **Partner with delivery platforms** to bring fresh food directly to users.